 Overview of Migraine

-In neurosciences, according to ad hoc committee definition Migraine is defined as “recurrent attacks of headache widely varied in intensity, frequency and duration.
-The attacks are commonly unilateral at onset; are usually associated with anorexia, and sometimes, with nausea and vomiting; in some, are preceded or associated with conspicuous sensory, motor and mood disturbances (aura), and are often familial.”
+In neurosciences, the Ad Hoc Committee defines migraine as “recurrent attacks of headache widely varied in intensity, frequency, and duration.
+The attacks are commonly unilateral at onset; are usually associated with anorexia, and sometimes, with nausea and vomiting; in some, are preceded or associated with conspicuous sensory, motor, and mood disturbances (aura), and are often familial.”

 In general population, migraine is notorious to affect a fair number of people.
 Mostly women are affected more than men.
 Its incidence is 15 – 18 % in females, about 6% in males and 4 – 6 % in children.
 Incidence varies with age, gender and presence of aura.
 Migraine with aura has an earlier onset of age.
 During and after puberty, migraine is more common in women than men.
 Overall, migraine is a chronic debilitating disease making day to day activities difficult for the patient.